-Sunshine-sweet lemon layer cake dotted with juicy blueberries and topped with lush cream cheese frosting.
-Take a bite and taste the bursts of bright flavors!
+Sunshine-sweet lemon blueberry layer cake dotted with juicy berries and topped with lush cream cheese frosting.
+One of the most popular cake recipes on this website!

-Fresh or frozen blueberries are OK.
+- Fresh or frozen blueberries: Fresh or frozen blueberries are OK.
 If using frozen, do not thaw.
-And don’t worry – the blueberries will not sink to the bottom of your cakes.

 Decorate with blueberries, lemon zest, lemon slices, whatever you like!